algorandfoundation/docs/docs/get-details/dapps/smart-contracts/apps/index.md

 !!!note
     Inner transactions also have access to the Sender field.
 It is not required to set this field as all inner transactions default the sender to the contract address.
 If another account is rekeyed to the smart contract address, setting sender to the address that has been rekeyed allows the contract to spend from that account.
 The recipient of an inner transaction must be in the accounts array.
 Additionally, if the sender of an inner transaction is not the contract, the sender must also be in the accounts array.

+!!!note
+    Clear state programs do _not_ support creating inner transactions.
+However, clear state programs _can_ be called by an inner transaction.

 ## Asset transfer
 If a smart contract wishes to transfer an asset it holds or needs to opt into an asset this can be done with an asset transfer inner transaction.